aisyah-t/aisyah-t/README.md

 ### Kia ora, I'm Aisyah 👋

 I'm a software engineer and lifelong learner who enjoys solving problems and creating using code.
-My commercial experience so far has been focused on the front end.
-I'm looking to return to my full stack roots.
+My commercial experience so far has been focused on the front end and I'd like to return to my full stack roots.

 Currently based in Melbourne, Australia and looking for my next challenge.
+Check out my CV [here](https://github.com/aisyah-t/aisyah-t/blob/master/CV%20Aisyah%20Tajudin%20-%20September%202023%20.pdf)

+I'm always up for a conversation so reach out if you'd like to chat or even grab a ☕

 #### 🌍 Some things about me: